blaiprat/jquery.animateSprite/README.md

 Release notes
 -------------
 **1.2.0** Added animations.
 Use multiple animations in one single file and call.
+Even with this new system, scripts that were done targeting an old version of jQuery.animateSprite should work with this one.
+If that's not the case please raise an issue.

 **1.1.5** Updated the plugin to have the MIT license.